Divanvant/shareValue-frontend-assessment/README.md

 - A working API
   - This would open up many more locales
 - Support for return and multi-city flights
+  - I had created the radio buttons for this but didn't commit the code as it wasn't functional
 - Add tests for utils etc.

 ### General comments